The New Year is a good time to make positive changes. Let go of what is not working. And do things that will upgrade your life to the next level.

 - And you will see an overall improvement in your health and well-being

-Find a quite place.
+- Find a quiet place.
 Early morning is the best, but if you can’t do it that time then anytime during the day is okay.

 Recite a mantra.
 You can pick any name you like.
 Most of the time people pick names of the gods or words from the ancient scriptures, which are supposed to have high spiritual power or high energy.
 (Common examples are: aum, so-hum, hare rama, ya ali)